 For some small businesses, this is really difficult while for others it's a breeze.
 But whether you're one of those solo entrepreneurs with a glovebox full of receipts that haven't even been entered yet or a small business person who has a bookkeeper on your payroll, you have to get this step done before you can do anything else.
 So get the help you need and get on with it.
 Hire a bookkeeper and/or accountant if you need to.
 Here's some advice for finding a good accountant.

 The next step on your small business year-end checklist is to figure out where your business is now.
 There are three areas you need to examine:

 Examine your financial documents and analyze ratios.
 First, you need to prepare (or have prepared for you) the standard three business financial documents that will be the basis of your decisions.

 The Balance Sheet is a summary of how your business is doing financially at a particular point in time.
 It shows all your business's assets, liabilities, and equity.
 This explanation of how a balance sheet works includes a balance sheet template that you can use if you like.

 The cash flow statement reconciles your opening cash with your closing cash for a particular period, showing you where the money has gone.
 To prepare a simple cash flow statement for a particular time (such as the year just past), list and summarize your business's cash flow inflows and outflows for each of these three areas:

 This will show you the net increase or decrease in your business's cash flow over the period of time you're looking at and show you at a glance where the money went.

-Once you've examined your balance sheet, income statement and cash flow statement, dig a little deeper by checking your business's current ratio, total debt ratio and profit margin.
+Once you've examined your balance sheet, income statement and cash flow statement, dig a little deeper by checking your business's current ratio, total debt ratio, and profit margin.
 It won't take long with your balance sheet in front of you.